 Simons et al (2016) discusses many aspects of a brain-training program that must be taken into account when determining whether brain-training programs are performing as expected.
 Here, we aim to elaborate and add to the list of important points to consider when designing a brain-training study.

 First, the tasks selected to be used for brain-training must be appropriate to answer the question being asked.
 The tasks selected must also be validated and specific to the cognitive domain being explored.
 If a task has not been shown to be valid then applying it in lab and/or to emulate a real-world scenario will not allow any concrete conclusions to be drawn from the brain-training outcomes.
 The growing body of brain-training literature shows little consistency in the tasks used either for training or for testing of cognitive change.
 Some studies use established neuropsychological tests (e.g. verbal span, digit span) while others use commercially available programs designed for the explicit purpose of brain-training (e.g. Lumosity, ACTIVATE).
-One of the most commonly used tests is a variant on the N-back task (auditory, visual, or both) because of its well known reliance on working memory systems (Jaeggi et al 2010 (n-back validity paper)).
+One of the most commonly used tests is a variant on the N-back task (auditory, visual, or both) because of its well known reliance on working memory systems (Jaeggi et al 2010, Owen et al. I forget the year) (n-back validity paper)).

 One can not run an experiment without participants.
 The expectations participants have about brain-training (either innate or induced) affects the degree to which participants improve during a brain training manipulation: participants who believe brain training works show improvement, while those who do not believe it works show no improvement (e.g. Foroughi et al, 2016, Sala & Gobet 2019) [No placebo effect – Tsai et al 2018].
 One way to attempt to control for participants’ induced expectations is through using a randomized controlled and blinded trial design to explore effects.
 In health research, this is the gold-standard of testing and requires that both participants and experimenters are blind to the particular research questions being asked.
 DISCUSS WHETHER RCTS ARE ALWAYS NECESSARY TO ANSWER BRAIN TRAINING QUESTIONS AND WHEN THEY CAN NOT BE USED